stkent/amplify/README.md

 ### Listening For Prompt-Related Events

-It may sometimes be useful to know when prompt-related events occurs.
+It may sometimes be useful to know when prompt-related events occur.
 For example, you may want to:

 - track user interactions with the prompt view using your preferred analytics suite;
 - adjust other UI elements when the prompt view is shown/hidden.